Majjhima Nikāya 106

 Etaṁ amataṁ yadidaṁ anupādā cittassa vimokkho.

-This is freedom from death, namely the liberation of the mind through not grasping.
+But this is freedom from death, namely the liberation of the mind through not grasping.

 Iti, kho, ānanda, desitā mayā āneñjasappāyā paṭipadā, desitā ākiñcaññāyatanasappāyā paṭipadā, desitā nevasaññānāsaññāyatanasappāyā paṭipadā, desitā nissāya nissāya oghassa nittharaṇā, desito ariyo vimokkho.